algosup/2024-2025-project-3-quickest-path-team-6/Documents/Functional/functionalSpecifications.md

 ### Project Definition

-Our task is to create an efficient tool that delivers precise results with the challenges of processing large datasets and ensuring smooth API integration.
-Its purpose is to provide a reliable backend solution personalized to transportation analysis and optimization needs.
+Our task is to create a tool that delivers precise results with the challenges of processing large datasets and ensuring smooth API integration.
+Its purpose is to provide a reliable solution tailored to transportation analysis and optimization needs.

 #### Objectives